ArchLinuxStudio/ArchLinuxTutorial/docs/uk/exclusive/mine.md

 The selection of wallets and the acquisition of addresses on Arch Linux are described in detail in the chapter of [Modern Privacy Protection Guide](https://archlinuxstudio.github.io/ModernSecurityProtectionGuide/#/anonymous_pay), and will not be repeated in this article.

+If you need a channel to buy cryptocurrencies anonymously, consider using the service provided by [localmonero](https://localmonero.co/) to buy monero.
+The transfer between Monero addresses after purchase is anonymous and invisible to the outside world.
+To convert Monero to other currencies, use a non-mainland Chinese cryptocurrency exchange platform such as [changenow](https://changenow.io/).

 ### Mining

 Mining is the most direct way to enter the cryptocurrency world, this section describes how to do cryptocurrency mining in Arch Linux.